 2. The cloud will become king

-The use of the cloud continues to grow in popularity, and Tech Republic predicts that in 2017 a growing number of organizations, from large corporations to small businesses, will move more of their data solutions to the cloud, as opposed to using data centers featuring equipment at the office.
+The use of the cloud continues to rise in popularity: A growing number of organizations, from large corporations to small businesses, are moving more of their data solutions to the cloud, as opposed to using data centers featuring equipment at the office.
 The flexibility and accessibility of the cloud, along with the savings, is driving this shift in data analytics practice.
+The IoT is enabling data to be shared between many different architectures and organizations through the cloud.

 3. A push for immediate results

-The practice of data analytics involves mining data to eventually reach actionable insights and ideas that can then be implemented to improve a company’s strategy.
-As detailed by Tech Republic, this process is often complicated by the fact that data needs to be collected, compiled into reports and then scrutinized for insight.
-As a consequence, there will likely be a growing demand for analytics platforms that can not only mine for data, but also simultaneously deliver immediate results that can be acted upon.
+The practice of business analytics involves mining data to eventually reach actionable insights and ideas that can then be implemented to improve a company’s strategy.
+This process is often complicated by the fact that data needs to be collected, compiled into reports and then scrutinized for insight.
+As a result, there will likely be a growing demand for analytics platforms that can not only mine for data but also simultaneously deliver immediate results that can be acted upon.

 4. More data

-Perhaps one of the most obvious trends that can be expected to continue, according to Forbes contributor Bernard Marr, is that the amount of available data across the world will continue to rise at a remarkable rate.
-This is because of the development and proliferation of more and more digital platforms.
+Perhaps one of the most obvious big-data trends that can be expected to continue, according to Forbes contributor Bernard Marr, is that the amount of available data across the world will continue to rise at a remarkable rate.
+This is because of the development and proliferation of new digital platforms and the ubiquity of the cloud and IoT in modern society.
+Both consumer and business devices share a wealth of data between each other, and analysts will be able to make use of this new treasure trove to gain actionable intelligence on various operations.
+The rise of smart devices has made this possible—the vast majority of the US population, for instance, has access to smartphones, and these can be installed with numerous applications and connected to the internet to share important information with analysts.

 5. Historical data

-Tech Republic observed that organizations will likely begin to incorporate what is known as “dark data” into their analytics practices.
+Organizations will likely begin to incorporate what is known as “dark data” into their analytics practices.
 Dark data is generally older information that is stored in hard-copy format.
 It can take the form of paper, videos, photos and other documents.
-The source explained that this information will likely become useful to companies, because it can be used to gain insight on past company performance, older trends and business practices.
+Every single data point in these collections will likely become useful to companies because they can be used to gain insight on past company performance, ideas and business practices.
+In contrast to the previous trends, this practice cannot benefit from the cloud—these stacks of old and obsolete data can be very useful, but they must be introduced into an organization’s modern systems manually.
+Additionally, this practice involves resolving various conflicts in how information is categorized and measured that occur between the old and current sets of information.
+While time consuming and tedious, the implementation of historical data will give analysts even greater insights into various aspects of their organization’s operations.

 6. A push for privacy